eccsm/LinguanaApp/PRIVACY_POLICY.md

 - **Purpose:** To save learning progress, downloaded content, and user preferences
 - **Storage:** Data is stored locally on your device

+### 5. Advertising ID
+- **Purpose:** To serve personalized advertisements through Google AdMob
+- **What is it:** A unique identifier for advertising purposes assigned by Google Play Services
+- **How it's used:** To show relevant ads and measure ad performance
+- **Control:** You can reset or opt-out of personalized ads in your device settings (Settings → Google → Ads)
+- **Sharing:** Shared only with Google AdMob for advertising purposes

 ## How We Use Your Information

 We use collected information to: